USPS Shipping Options: What They Mean to Your Jewelry Business

 Make sure all the services and extra features you are expecting are documented on your copy of the receipt — including the amount that the package is insured for.

-Take your time, document everything, and have a solid understanding of the protection provided USPS shipping options, as well as any additional coverage that may be offered through the policy you have with your insurance company.
+Take your time, document everything, and have a solid understanding of the protection provided by USPS shipping options, as well as any additional coverage that may be offered through the policy you have with your insurance company or shipping software.

 3) Request a signature when using Priority Mail Express